oekoo22/goal-dashoard/README.md

 ## 📄 License

-This project is for educational purposes demonstrating Object-Oriented Programming in Python.
+This project is for educational purposes demonstrating Object-Oriented Programming in Python following  the module tasks in "Objektorientierte und funktionale Programmierung mit Python (DLBDSOOFPP01_D)" of IU International University.